GrandEchoWhiskey/harvard-cs50-game-projects/Tanks/README.md

 The muzzle elevation was another challenge as it required a combination of both rotation and translation.
 The muzzle needed to elevate or lower based on the mouse movement while keeping its rotation aligned with the turret.
 This was achieved by applying a rotation around the X-axis of the muzzle Transform and a translation along the Z-axis based on the mouse position.

 Overall, creating rotations for the different parts of the tank required a combination of different techniques, such as using Transform components, applying rotations and translations, and following mouse positions.
 With careful planning and experimentation, it was possible to create a smooth and responsive tank game that feels natural and fun to play.

+### CameraControll.cs
+This script handles the first-person camera movement.
+It allows the player to look around with the mouse and switch between first-person and third-person views.

+### Bullet.cs
+This script defines the behavior of bullets.
+It sets the speed and direction of the bullet, and destroys it when it collides with an object.

+## Credits
+This game was created by Eric Wolf.
+The tank and bullet models were downloaded from the Unity Asset Store.
+The battlefield environment was created by Eric Wolf using Unity's terrain tools.

 ## Problems
 Although this tank game has several interesting features, it also presents some challenges that could be improved in future versions: